 Our distinguished art programming provides an opportunity for a work/study arrangement.
 Work involves assisting core staff in maintaining the physical aspects of the Guild: housekeeping (laundry, room cleaning and preparation), kitchen (cooking, dish team, and table set-up and clearing), outdoor needs (gardening, weeding) and maintenance (painting or light construction).

-Summer staff work 25-30 hours per week and receive room, board and a $125 discount per art class taken.
+Summer staff work 25-30 hours per week and receive room and board.
+Art classes are available to them for $150+materials fee.
 Classes are subject to space available, so requests should be made as early as possible.

 Summer Staff Housing